jonasjucker/CAMS_workflow/README.md

 shift name of BC for a certain dt and leadtime, as BC f rom IFS are usually -6h from COSMO-run at MeteoSwiss.
 Used for sandbox experiments on Kesch.
 Cosmo-Package does this shift automatically.

-NOT IN THIS REPO:   SCRIPT FOR MARS-RETRIEVE AT ECMWF